uviclibraries/rstudio/basics-interface.md

 1. Edit the values for `rectangle1.length` and `rectangle1.width`, and
     run each line(s) of code in different orders to see what happens.

-2. Then try deleting different variables through the code editor and the console.
+2. Then try deleting different objects through the code editor and the console.

 ``` r